There are several organizations and people who can offer sound scientific evidence and ideas for practice.

 practical stratgies for classroom and families at home

-Decoding Dyslexia Ontario is a grassroots movement (almost every US state has a Decoding Dyslexia chapter as well) led by parents who are concerned with the limited access to interventions for children with dyslexia in schools.
-They are parents, tutors, teachers & students who believe that all children should learn to read in the Province of Ontario (and in each state).
+Decoding Dyslexia is a grassroots movement led by parents who are concerned with the limited access to interventions for children with dyslexia in schools.
+They are parents, tutors, teachers & students who believe that all children have the right to read, and they have made a profound difference in advocating for better reading instruction overall.

 We can learn a lot from students.
 They have ways of knowing and ways of being that are unique, and they have insights that could help us support them.
 Ask them.